-20 unique gift ideas for that hard-to-shop-for person
+Unique gift ideas for that hard-to-shop-for person

 _______________________________________________________________________________

-Give your favorite traveler inspiration for their upcoming adventures with this scratch-off world map.
-This popular gift idea (it's a best-seller on Amazon) will help them visualize all the places they have yet to explore and scratch off the ones where they've been.
+Give your favorite travelers inspiration for their upcoming adventures with this scratch-off world map.
+This popular gift idea (it's a bestseller on Amazon) will help them visualize all the places they have yet to explore and scratch off the ones where they've been.

 _______________________________________________________________________________